volodinaleksey/zabbix_template_truenas_rsync_backup/README.md

-# Zabbix Template for Uptime Kuma monitoring
+# Zabbix Template for TrueNAS rsync tasks monitoring

 ## Overview
 For Zabbix version: 7.0 and higher.
 Can be easily backported to any earlier version.